Night Prayer of the Liturgy of the Hours, I wonder

 Therefore, when others obstruct

-you have been hurt, admit that you have the desire to harm those who hurt you,
+you have been hurt; (2) admit that you have the desire to harm those who hurt

-admit that the desire to harm someone is wrong, and then,
+through your mind; (4) admit that the desire to harm someone is wrong and renounce

-repentance) that they might experience Christs mercy rather than
+enlightenment and repentance) that they might experience Christ’s mercy rather

 If the injury was